2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 We will now talk about the most common Big-O notations, from "most efficient" to "least efficient".

+\begin{pitfall}
+Be mindful of one specific thing: these notations simply tie how the algorithm performs in relation to how a certain variable grows (usually a dataset).
+If you know for certain that a dataset stays relatively small, a less efficient algorithm may not make a huge difference.
+\end{pitfall}

 ### O(1)

 An algorithm that executes in **O(1)** is said to execute "in constant time", which means that no matter how much data is input in the algorithm, said algorithm will execute in the same time.